EarlJr53/data-science-SP2023/challenges/c07-monte-carlo-assignment.md

 particular flavor of Monte Carlo for generating artificial textures.

-I remember when I first learned about Monte Carlo, I thought the whole idea was pretty strange: If I have a deterministic problem, why wouldn't I just "do the math" and get the right answer?
-It turns out "doing the math" is often hard---and in some cases an analytic solution is simply not possible.
+I remember when I first learned about Monte Carlo, I thought the whole idea was pretty strange: If I have a deterministic problem, why wouldn’t I just “do the math” and get the right answer?
+It turns out “doing the math” is often hard—and in some cases an analytic solution is simply not possible.
 Problems that are easy to do by hand can quickly become intractable if you make a slight change to the problem formulation.
 Monte Carlo is a *general* approach; so long as you can model your problem in terms of random variables, you can apply the Monte Carlo method.
-See Ref.
-[3] for many more details on using Monte Carlo.
+See Ref. \[3\] for many more details on using Monte Carlo.

-In this challenge, we'll tackle a deterministic problem (computing
+In this challenge, we’ll tackle a deterministic problem (computing
 $\pi$) with the Monte Carlo method.

 ## Theory